Berlin Sportpalast

 Can I buy tickets online?

-Online ticket purchasing may be available; check the official website for current options.
+Ticket purchasing options may vary, so it’s recommended to check the official website for current availability and pricing.

 Are there restrooms and cafes?